 So if you live in the West Midlands get in touch with Clearflow Drains to see how they can unblock your drains today.
 Unlike most companies Clearflow are open 24/7, 365 days per year and can get out to you within 1 hour.
 For further advice or professional help with drain unblocking in Birmingham don’t hesitate to call us, Our professional engineers are always on hand to offer help and support.

 With the coronavirus and the lockdown taking full affect across the country our already strained sewage system is taking the full brunt as a knock on effect.
-With families knuckling down to keep confined within their households – toilet, sink, drain and sewage blocks increase, the drainage system we heavily rely on is most often overlooked without a second thought given.
+With families knuckling down to keep confined within their households – toilet, sink, drain and sewage blocks increase, the drainage system we heavily rely on is most often overlooked without a second thought given, find out what to do if you have blocked drains during COVID-19 Quarantine

 Blocked drains, sinks and toilets are always an annoying situation to have, but most importantly they are also a major hygiene issue too – This should never be ignored especially when a virus such as the COVID-19 is at large, it’s not yet known if this can travel via drainage systems but there’s other pathogens that still can.